 A current plan to upgrade the station will increase its capacity for a few more years.
 It falls far short of the required transformation.
 Through-routing promises to put the station at the center of a reinvigorated system that will power up and long sustain regional transit-oriented growth.

-I came to see this while writing a 4-part series for New City, All Aboard Renovation: The Remaking of Union Station.
+I write at length on all this in a 4-part series for New City, All Aboard Renovation: The Remaking of Union Station.

 Each part may be downloaded,